Check out the sections below for answers to frequently asked questions. If you have more questions or require additional information, contact us!

 In order to apply to Residence, you must first receive an offer of admission from Fanshawe College.
 The Office of the Registrar will send out their offers by email and regular mail starting February 1, 2019 (for the September 2019 start).
 You will need to confirm your offer of admission through Ontario Colleges.
 Once you have confirmed your offer, you will receive an email from the Office of the Registrar with a link to the online Residence application.
 Learn more about how to apply here!

 In order to apply to residence, you must first receive an offer of admission from Fanshawe College.
-Once you have received your admission package through regular mail, you must complete the enclosed Residence Application Form within three weeks and mail to:
+Once you have received your offer of admission, you must complete the enclosed Residence Application Form within three weeks and mail to:

 Residence Services, Fanshawe College